Use of electronic calculators in examinations

 - The use of electronic calculators is allowed in some module examinations and other module assessments.

 - Each student taking modules offered by departments or schools within the Faculty of Science, which specify that calculators be allowed in assessments, will be offered a calculator, free of charge, at the beginning of their course.
-The model will be a Casio fx-83 GTPLUS or a Casio fx-85 GTPLUS.
+The model will be a Casio fx-83 GTX or a Casio fx-85 GTX.

 - Calculators will become the property of students who will be responsible for their upkeep.
 No replacement calculators will be provided free of charge, but may be available to purchase from departments/schools, depending on availability.
 The specified calculator will also be generally available, in shops and online, should a replacement purchase be necessary.

-- Where the use of calculators is allowed in assessments, including examinations, the only models that will be allowed are either a Casio fx-83 GTPLUS or a Casio fx-85 GTPLUS.
+- Where the use of calculators is allowed in assessments, including examinations, the only models that will be allowed are: Casio fx-83 GTX or Casio fx-85 GTX or Casio fx-83 GTPLUS or Casio fx-85 GTPLUS.

 - In particular, examination invigilators will refuse to allow a candidate to use any calculator other than the model(s) specified, which will be explicitly stated on the front of the examination paper.

 - During examinations no sharing of calculators between candidates will be permitted, nor will calculators or replacement batteries be supplied by the Department or the Student Planning and Assessment Office.

 The University reserves the right to alter these rules if appropriate, giving reasonable notice.